TokisanGames/Terrain3D/doc/docs/navigation.md

 1. Select the `Terrain3D` node.
 2. In Terrain3D Tools, click `Bake NavMesh`.
 This can take a long time to complete.

 Note that the standard `Bake NavMesh` button that `NavigationRegion3D` provides will not generate a nav mesh for Terrain3D (see [godot-proposals#5138](https://github.com/godotengine/godot-proposals/issues/5138)).
 Only use the Terrain3D Tools baker, which appears whenever you click the `Terrain3D` node or any `NavigationRegion3D` nodes.

 ```{image} images/nav_baking.png
 :target: ../_images/nav_baking.png
 ```

+Note: After loading a scene and clicking a NavigationRegion3D, the menu won't appear until Terrain3D has been clicked.

 If this is your first time setting up and baking a nav mesh, the only thing left to do is add your navigation agents.
 See [Godot's very clear and thorough documentation on navigation agents](https://docs.godotengine.org/en/stable/tutorials/navigation/navigation_using_navigationagents.html), which provides several handy template scripts you can use.

-You can also play with the NavigationDemo.tscn and CodeGenerated.tscn scenes which both demonstrate navigation.
+You can also play with the `NavigationDemo.tscn` and `CodeGeneratedDemo.tscn` scenes which both demonstrate navigation.

 <figure class="video_container">
  <video width="600px" controls="true" allowfullscreen="true">